 Eliminating bulk and weight that would otherwise be going into your dumpster means you may be able to rent a smaller dumpster or pay less for weight.

-7. Share with a Neighbor
+Share Your Dumpster With a Neighbor

-Let your neighbors know you’re planning on renting a dumpster, and see if they’d be interested in sharing the dumpster and the cost.
+Let your neighbors know you’re planning on renting a dumpster and see if they’d be interested in sharing the dumpster and the cost.